PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 When it's everyone's job to do this, the number of ideas increases dramatically.
 Then, by applying the EVELYN framework mentioned above, you can prioritize and distill the list to only the best ideas.

-> **💡 Tip:** To create an inclusive ideas culture, make your [brainstorms asynchronous](https://source.opennews.org/articles/redesigning-brainstorming-asynchronous/).
+> **💡 Tip:** To foster an inclusive ideas culture, make your [brainstorms asynchronous](https://source.opennews.org/articles/redesigning-brainstorming-asynchronous/).

 ### Make your engineers own their experiments